DavidSanculane-dev/whisper/README.md

-# Whisper
+# Rustle

 [[Blog]](https://openai.com/blog/whisper)
 [[Paper]](https://arxiv.org/abs/2212.04356)
 [[Model card]](https://github.com/openai/whisper/blob/main/model-card.md)
 [[Colab example]](https://colab.research.google.com/github/openai/whisper/blob/master/notebooks/LibriSpeech.ipynb)

-Whisper is a general-purpose speech recognition model.
+Rustle is a general-purpose speech recognition GUI model based on Wisper from OpenAI.
 It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.

 ## Approach